aldesantis/timeful/README.md

 - **Feed**: A collection of activities that should be accessible by a specific user.
 - **Feed item**: The instance of an activity in a user's feed.

-Each activity type has its own class.
+Each activity action (or "type") has its own class.
 This is required because Timeful has to know which feeds the activity should be added to.

 To avoid polluting `app/models`, it is recommended to put your activities in the `app/activities` directory.